Vital Records Online

 required documents

-What Documents Are Required to Order a District of Columbia (D.C) Birth Certificate?
+What Documents Are Required to Order a Washington, D.C.
+Birth Certificate?

 All individuals must verify their identity when requesting certified copies of their birth records.
 The DCVRD has distinct requirements that vary depending on the order method.
 For in-person requests, refer to the Identity Guidelines Information Sheet.
 For mail-in orders, you must submit one form of primary ID and two forms of secondary ID, shown in the table below: